Biography

 Dance has been published in Fibre Forum Magazine, Untitled Magazine's Innovate issue and was a Chenven Foundation Grant recipient.
 Then in 2022, Dance was nominated for the Outstanding Student Award, granted by the Surface Design Association, and was awarded the 2022 All-College Honors Scholarship from California College of the Arts in San Francisco, CA. That year, Dance was awarded both the Jack K. & Gertrude Murphy and an Edwin Anthony & Adalaine Boudreaux Cadogan Award in 2022 in addition to later being the recipient of the Barclay Simpson Award in 2023.

-During the summer of 2023, Dance finished two residencies and started a fellowship including being an Open Studio Resident at Haystack in Deer Isle, Maine and then a Meantime AIR at the Institute for Contemporary Arts in San Francisco, and lastly a Graduate Fellow at the Headlands Center for the Arts in Sausalito, CA.
+During the summer of 2023, Dance finished two residencies including being an Open Studio Resident at Haystack Mountain School in Deer Isle, Maine and then a Meantime Artist in Residence at the Institute for Contemporary Arts in San Francisco.
+In August of 2024, Dance completed a year-long Graduate Fellowship at the Headlands Center for the Arts in Sausalito, CA. In the Summer of 2025, Dance will be attending Chulitna Lodge, in Port Alsworth, Alaska for a 6 week full fellowship.

-Dance works from her private studio in Oakland and is currently teaching an Extension course at California College of the Arts in San Francisco, CA.
+Dance works out of Oakland, CA and is currently teaching an Extension course at California College of the Arts in San Francisco, CA.